-This slow-cooker hash brown casserole recipe is an easy preparation with frozen (thawed) hash brown potatoes, cheese, sour cream, and other ingredients.
-The slow cooker makes cooking nearly hands-free!
+This slow cooker hash brown casserole recipe is easy to make with frozen (thawed) hash brown potatoes, cheese, sour cream, and other ingredients.
+And the slow cooker makes for nearly hands-free preparation.

 - 1/2 cup chopped onions